intel/scikit-learn-intelex/INSTALL.md

 # Building from sources
-scikit-learn-intelex is easily built from sources with the majority of the necessary prerequisites available on conda.
-The instructions below detail how to gather the prerequisites, set your build environment, and finally build and install the completed package. scikit-learn-intelex can be built for all three major platforms (Windows, Linux, macOS).
-Multi-node (distributed) and streaming support can be disabled if needed.
+scikit-learn-intelex is easily built from sources with the majority of the necessary prerequisites available on conda or pip.
+The instructions below detail how to gather the prerequisites, and finally build and install the completed package. scikit-learn-intelex can be built for all three major platforms (Windows, Linux, macOS).

 ### Prerequisites
 * Python version >= 3.6